KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-1.md

 - Integrated with many programming languages
 - Easy monitoring through AWS CloudWatch
 - Easy to get more resources per functions (up to 10GB of RAM!)
-- Increasing RAM will also improve CPU and network!-
+- Increasing RAM will also improve CPU and network!

 AWS Lambda language support